 NinjaTrader is a bit unusual in the trading marketplace.
 It offers two services, both available through the same platform.
-First, this is a charting and market analysis platform which connects to third-party brokerages and lets you use their data.
+First, this is a charting and market analysis platform that connects to third-party brokerages and lets you use their data.
 Essentially, it’s an interface.
-Second, this is an online brokerage which directly supports derivatives trading (futures and options) and foreign exchange.
+Second, this is an online brokerage that directly supports derivatives trading (futures and options) and foreign exchange.

-Essentially, users with NinjaTrader download its desktop client.
-There is no web-based version, nor does NinjaTrader have a version for smart phones (or even a Mac).
+NinjaTrader users download its desktop client.
+There is no web-based version, nor does NinjaTrader have a version for smartphones (or even a Mac).
 This is strictly Windows desktop software.
 That software provides you with data charting, customization and trading tools.
 You then select a brokerage or market data feed to work with.
-NinjaTrader connects to that service, and you use this trading software to see your third-party brokerages data and order trades.
+NinjaTrader connects to that service, and you use this trading software to see your third-party brokerage’s data and order trades.

 In what may be one of the more clever details among trading platforms, NinjaTrader even allows you to trade directly from within your charts and tables.
 This Chart Trader tool allows you to select assets and make trades directly from within your charts, a feature particularly useful to day traders who may not want the delay of even building an order ticket before moving on an asset.
 The program also supports automated and algorithmic trading.
 You can build automated orders to execute on certain conditions, and can also do so from within your charts, as well as scripting algorithms to guide your portfolio.